-Easy Chicken Stir Fry made on a single sheet pan is the easiest way to make a quick stir fry that's full of flavor in under 15 minutes!
+Easy Sheet Pan Chicken Stir Fry made on a single sheet pan is the easiest way to make a quick stir fry that's full of flavor in under 15 minutes!
 Serve it with some Healthy Fried Ricehealthy fried rice or

 Stir fries are one of those dinners that I rely on all the time.
 They are fast, easy, and I almost always have ingredients on hand that can quickly morph into some type of Asian inspired quick dinner.
-However, sometimes even the idea of standing at the stove for 15 minutes tending to the stir-fry seems like too much work.
+However, sometimes even the idea of standing at the stove for 15 minutes tending to an easy chicken stir-fry seems like too much work.
 On those nights, this is your recipe.
 No standing by the stove - just toss everything on a sheet pan and in no time you'll have dinner on the table.

 Now in true short-cut fashion, here is what I recommend to really make this dinner quick and easy.
 Chopping veggies can be time-consuming, so instead head over to the freshly bagged produce and grab a bag of Asian veggies.
 I got mine at Trader Joe's and everything is pre-chopped and ready to go.
 All I had to do was break up a few pieces of, especially large broccoli.
 Then while the chicken was cooking, I popped a bag of frozen brown rice into the microwave.
 Three minutes later - perfectly cooked brown rice.
 You could use quinoa, brown rice, or cauliflower rice - all of which is now readily available in the freezer section of most stores.